Why study BSc (Hons) Midwifery at BU?

 Applied Human Biology, Applied Science, Biology, Chemistry, Health & Social Care, Human Biology, Physics, Psychology, Sociology.

-For September 2022 and September 2023 entry: 128 - 144 tariff points to include a minimum of 2 A-levels or equivalent including 32 points in a required subject.
+For September 2023 entry: 128 - 144 tariff points to include a minimum of 2 A-levels or equivalent including 32 points in a required subject.
 BTEC Extended Diploma of DDM in a required subject.
 Foundation Year: 48-72 UCAS tariff points.

 For more information check out our full entry requirements.